Custom Elements Everywhere

 Handling data

-React@beta, as of April 2024, uses a runtime heuristic to determine if it should pass data to Custom Elements as either properties or attributes.
+As of v19, React now uses a runtime heuristic to determine if it should pass data to Custom Elements as either properties or attributes.
 If a property is already defined on the element instance, it will use properties, otherwise it will fallback to attributes.

 Handling events